ThomasMeli/Interpretable_ML_Resources/README.md

 It prioritizes quality over quantity, limiting each subsection to the top 5-10 links we've found so far.
 It thus doesn't try to be exhaustive.

-The organization of the resources below mostly follows the organization of the exceptional work, **Interpretable Machine Learning** by Serg Masís.
+The organization of the resources below mostly follows the organization of the exceptional work **Interpretable Machine Learning** by Serg Masís.

 # General XAI Packages